mrevans7/ST558_Project1/README.md

 **Analysis:**

-An inital inspection of this contingency table suggests that the most goals scored in one game is distributed similarly for both active and inactive players.
-The trend follows a similar pattern for both, which is an inital amount of players with 0, which we will reference as x.
+An initial inspection of this contingency table suggests that the most goals scored in one game is distributed similarly for both active and inactive players.
+The trend follows a similar pattern for both, which is an initial amount of players with 0, which we will reference as x.
 Then,
 \~2x players have 1, \~x players have 2, and \~.5x players have 3.
 One
 significant difference in this data is that no active players have 4 goals.
 However, when you consider this number for inactive players is